SolaceLabs/solace-iot-reference-architecture/docs/index.md

 ![]({{ site.baseurl }}/images/CreateInstance2.png)

-## The Advanced Details section is where you spacify your previously defined init.sh
+## The Advanced Details section is where you specify your previously defined init.sh

 ![]({{ site.baseurl }}/images/CreateInstance3.png)